kcokros/erp/README.md

 - Descriptive names are assigned to LDA-identified topics for readability.
 - Consistent color coding is applied to visually differentiate topics across plots.
+- adds `topic_name` to dataset by determining the name of `topic` through the most prominent keywords

 ### Named Entity Recognition Results

 **Code Location:** `erp.ipynb` under "ANALYSIS -> OVERALL INFLUENCER"

 - Analyzes the distribution of entities mentioned per article, focusing on the number of key people identified.
-- Visualizes the number of influencers per article, with a special category for articles mentioning more than four people.
+- Visualizes the number of influencers per article and grouping articles mentioning four or more people into one bin.

 ### Sentiment Analysis Results